 Let's say you really have a short time in Rome.
 Most visitors do.
-If you want to visit (at least one of) the top 3 museums in Rome, that have the most treasures of Roman art and archeology, don't miss these:
+If you want to visit at least one of the top 3 spots in Rome, that have the biggest collections of art and archeology, don't miss these:

 The most visited museum in Rome is at the Vatican.
-(Actually these museums are not in Rome, but rather Vatican City, but that's nit-picking.)
+(Actually, this collection is not in Rome, but rather Vatican City, but that's nit-picking!)

 This is because one of the top attractions in Rome is the Sistine Chapel.
-The Sistine Chapel is at the end of the Vatican Museums, and there is no way to just see it without visiting the whole museum.
+The Sistine Chapel is at the end of the visit route, and there is no way to just see it without visiting the whole museum.
 So inevitably, for many people, a visit to the Vatican Museums becomes a must-do, especially for the first-time visitor.

-Is that saying too much?
-Maybe.
 I realize some people just don't have the time.
-But a lot of times, I find people have never heard of it.
+But often, I find people have never heard of it.
 So let me remedy that!